binblee/markdown-book/README.md

   - Simlified Chinese font (Noto CJK)
 - background pdf in [backgrounds](backgrounds) from Eisvogel sample
 - Sample contents copied from python document Simplified Chinese [https://docs.python.org/zh-cn/3/tutorial/index.html](https://docs.python.org/zh-cn/3/tutorial/index.html)

+## Updates

+- (Feb 16, 2022) Pandoc 2.16.2, with Eisvogel template build into image, so you don't have to copy the template file any more.

 ## How to use